Updated on April 10th, 2019

 So, what kind of a hiatus have you experienced?
 Or are you in the middle of one right now?

 Some of my own hiatus experiences include:

 Being numb on the inside for years, after the sudden death of my father when I was 27 – whilst on the outside, my career was moving forward seemingly stellarly, as I took refuge from my grief in working hard, and working a lot.

 Being unable to do anything much at all for the most part of a year, as a fast-growing and fortunately benign tumour was wreaking havoc in my brain, making me confused and exhausted.
 As I was processing the fact that I’d been told I needed brain surgery to remove it.
 And as I was preparing for, and later recovering from my surgery.
 (Which happily went as well as it could have gone.)

 There’s been less dramatic hiatus experiences too, like when I embarked on a search for my calling in life and work, and my life went from a straight-line rise in school and career to a trial-and-error, meandering journey that was enriching, but at times didn’t seem to lead anywhere in particular.
 (Read my story)

-One thing I’ve learnt from these experiences (and, by the way, they keep occurring every now and then even now that I’ve found my calling as a Change Catalyser, and have set up my coaching practice):
+One thing I’ve learnt from these experiences (and, by the way, they keep occurring every now and then even now that I’ve found my calling as a Coach, Consultant and Author, and have set up my professional practice):